-Creating an Irish tricolour (as the flag of Ireland is frequently referred to) centerpiece is very easy and will last for a few weeks!
+Creating a centerpiece modeled after the Irish “tricolour” — as the flag of Ireland is frequently referred to — is very easy and will last for a few weeks.
 This works out great for anyone (like me) who likes to celebrate St. Patrick’s Day for the entire month of March!

 The simplicity of the flag’s design of three colors in three equal parts makes it easy to recreate in flowers.
 The meaning behind it, however, is deep and captures the desire for peace during conflict.
-Here is what each of the colors in the flag represents:
+Here is what each color of the flag represents.

 Green is a color long associated with Ireland and Irish republicanism.
 Back in the 1700s, the Society of United Irishmen, who were predominantly Catholic, launched a rebellion to end British rule, resulting in the creation of an independent Irish Republic.

 Protestant King William III led an army that defeated the Catholics, led by King James, in the Battle of the Boyne in 1690.
 King William was known as William of Orange because he came from the Principality of Orange.
-Over 100 years later, the Northern Ireland-based Orange Order was formed.
-They were a Protestant supremacy group, and with time orange came to represent Protestant British unionists.
+More than 100 years later, the Northern Ireland-based Orange Order, a Protestant supremacy group, was formed.
+Over time, orange came to represent Protestant British unionists.

-Between the two opposing colors of green and orange is white, representing peace and the hope of a lasting truce between the two sides.
+Between the two opposing colors of green and orange is white, which represents peace and the hope of a lasting truce between the two sides.

 - White cushion poms